-(cf. Eq.
-12 for the notation).
+(cf equation 12 for the notation).
 Note that the signs in (23) are not rows of the Hadamard matrix, showing that the Hadamard method will not pick up all good codes.
-However, both sign vectors in (23) are offset from rows of the Hadamard matrix by the same code vector 00010100, so (23) is a coset of a sign allocation obtained by the Hadamard method (i.e., a coset of a subset of a first-order Reed-Muller code).
+However, both sign vectors in (23) are offset from rows of the Hadamard matrix by the same code vector 00010100, so (23) is a coset of a sign allocation obtained by the Hadamard method (ie a coset of a subset of a first-order Reed-Muller code).

-The second of our two methods to allocate signs only applies to codes of more than one encoded qubit, i.e., having more than two code vectors.
-The method is to let the set of 2^{K} w-bit sign vectors itself be a classical linear code (or a coset of a linear code if necessary), and to allocate each sign vector thus generated to the corresponding code vector generated by G. For example, once we have found sign vectors s{00}, s{01}, s{10} for the first three code vectors of an $\{n, 2, d\}$ code, we try the sign vector $s{11} = s{00} \oplus s{01} \oplus s{10}$ for the fourth code vector.
-By this process, we only need K sign vectors (plus possibly one more to form a coset) to specify all the signs for an $\{n, K, d\}$ code, rather than finding 2^{K} independent vectors which is a much more demanding task.
+The second of our two methods to allocate signs only applies to codes of more than one encoded qubit, ie having more than two code vectors.
+The method is to let the set of $2^K$ w-bit sign vectors itself be a classical linear code (or a coset of a linear code if necessary), and to allocate each sign vector thus generated to the corresponding code vector generated by G. For example, once we have found sign vectors $s{00}, s{01}, s{10}$ for the first three code vectors of an $\{n, 2, d\}$ code, we try the sign vector $s{11} = s{00} \oplus s{01} \oplus s{10}$ for the fourth code vector.
+By this process, we only need K sign vectors (plus possibly one more to form a coset) to specify all the signs for an $\{n, K, d\}$ code, rather than finding $2^K$ independent vectors which is a much more demanding task.

-The quantum Hamming bound (22) states that for singleerror correction (t=1,d=3), at least n=5,7,8,9,10 qubits are required to encode K = 1, 2, 3, 4, 5 qubits, respectively, and n = 10 qubits are required to correct K = 1 qubit with doubleerror correction (t=2,d=5).
+The quantum Hamming bound (22) states that for single error correction ( $t=1,\ d=3$ ), at least n=5,7,8,9,10 qubits are required to encode K=1,2,3,4,5 qubits respectively, and n=10 qubits are required to correct K=1 qubit with double error correction ( $t=2,\ d=5$ ).
 The n=5 case is a perfect code since it fills the bound, and is that discussed in [6,7].
-The next most simple case is n=7, for which we search for an encoding of two qubits with single-error correction.
+The next most simple case is n=7, for which we search for an encoding of 2 qubits with single error correction.
 I have not found such a $\{7,2,3\}$ code, despite a wide but not complete search (this search was not restricted to the two methods just discussed).
-The best codes I have found are ones which encode two qubits using 7 but for which the third and fourth code vectors are not quite compatible with the first and second.
-That is to say, there are ten cases in which a single-qubit error in one code vector leads to the same quantum state as a different single-qubit error in another code vector, causing an ambiguity for any error corrector.
-These ten cases are taken out of the $88^2/2 = 3872$ possible comparisons between one code vector with its erroneous versions and another code vector with its erroneous versions, so the code comes close to single-error correction, while not realizing it completely.
+The best codes I have found are ones which encode 2 qubits using 7 but for which the third and fourth code vectors are not quite compatible with the first and second.
+That is to say, there are 10 cases in which a single-qubit error in one code vector leads to the same quantum state as a different single-qubit error in another code vector, causing an ambiguity for any error corrector.
+These 10 cases are taken out of the $88^2/2=3872$ possible comparisons between one code vector with its erroneous versions and another code vector with its erroneous versions, so the code comes close to single error correction, while not realising it completely.